mattiasoest/lessaliensplz/README.md

 # Space Shooter built using CocosCreator

-This project is built using CocosCreator game engine and the TypeScript source code is under assets/Script/
+This project is built using CocosCreator and TypeScript.
+The source code is under assets/Script/